mfoc/TweakFox/README.md

 configure the browser according to my preferences.
 More specifically I have to manually:

-1) configure all of the Firefox options according to my needs and preferences.
+1) Configure many of the Firefox options according to my needs and preferences.

-2) customise the navigation bar according to my preferences.
+2) Customise and rearrange the navigation bar according to my preferences.

-3) Individually download and install several addons that I find essential such as: quickdrag, adblock plus; close tab by double click; all-in-one sidebar, site launcher and so on.
+3) Individually download and install several addons that I find very useful such as: quickdrag, adblock plus; close tab by double click; all-in-one sidebar, site launcher and so on.

 4) Individually configure each addon according to my preferences.

 Tweakfox automates completely steps 1 and 2 above.
-I subsequently created a new container addon which I call firefoxKeyAddons.xpi containing all of my favourite addons preconfigured according to my preferences plus my Tweakfox addon.
-Consequently, I can take a clean installation of a new stable release of the Firefox browser and by installing just one addon - namely firefoxKeyAddons.xpi, the Firefox browser is instantly configured with all of my favourite addons, customisations and preferences with no extra work
+I subsequently created a new Firefox addon collection pack which I call firefoxKeyAddons.xpi containing all of my favourite addons preconfigured according to my preferences plus my Tweakfox addon.

+Consequently, I can take a clean vanilla installation of a new stable release of the Firefox browser and by installing just one addon - namely firefoxKeyAddons.xpi, the Firefox browser is instantly configured with all of my favourite addons, customisations and preferences with no extra work